feijasan/feijasan/README.md

 - 👀 I’m interested in Music, Art Film, Games (mostly Grand Strategy, Cards and Roguelikes), and geekness in general

-- 🌱 I’m currently learning Unity, for both data analysis and eventually game design.
+- 🌱 I’m currently learning Python in Thinkful's Data Analysis immersion program.

-- 💞️ I’m looking to collaborate on game design, data analysis.
+- 💞️ I’m looking to collaborate on marketing data analysis and game design/publishing.

 - 📫 How to reach me rodrigo.feijao@gmail.com;